ImpresiveDEV/Hanbot/README.md

 Shield for hanbot platform to League of Legends

 You can edit this source to make it once again undetected.
-Dont trust Ellysium bypass - dont get scammed
+Dont trust Ellysium bypass - dont be scammed :>